Operation Deep Freeze: Subsequent developments

 The Operation Deep Freeze activities were succeeded by "Operation Deep Freeze II", and so on.
 In 1960, the year of the fifth mission, codenames began to be based on the year (e.g., "Operation Deep Freeze 60").

+Operation Deep Freeze I (1955-56), Operation Deep Freeze II (1956-57), and Operation Deep Freeze III (57-58), prepared the United States for the start of the IGY on 1 July 1957.

+The Mobile Construction Battalion for ODF I established Little America base in Kainan Bay and a base at McMurdo, and for ODF II built Byrd and the South Pole Station.

-The Coast Guard sometimes participated; among others, the USCGC Northwind, the USCGC Polar Sea and the USCGC Glacier occasionally supported the mission.
+The Coast Guard sometimes participated; among others, the USCGC Westwind (WAGB-281), USCGC Northwind, the USCGC Polar Sea and the USCGC Glacier occasionally supported the mission.

 The Navy's Antarctic Development Squadron Six had been flying scientific and military missions to Greenland and the arctic compound's Williams Field since 1975.
 The 109th operated ski-equipped LC-130s had been flying National Science Foundation support missions to Antarctica since 1988.
 The official name for the Navy's command in Antarctica was US Naval Support Force Antarctica, (NSFA) Terminal Operations.

 In early 1996, the United States National Guard announced that the 109th Airlift Wing at Schenectady County Airport in Scotia, New York was slated to assume that entire mission from the United States Navy in 1999.
 The Antarctic operation would be fully funded by the National Science Foundation.
 The 109th expected to add approximately 235 full-time personnel to support that operation.
 The decision to switch from Naval leadership to National Guard was one of a cost-saving measure due to post cold war budget cuts.